 - shame and embarrassment

 - feeling stigmatized

 - tension or distancing in your relationship

-Life during a pandemic amplifies these common experiences of infertility and pregnancy loss, leaving you feeling like you’re trapped on a roller coaster of chaotic and painful emotions.
+Life during the pandemic amplified these common experiences of infertility and pregnancy loss, leaving you feeling like you’re trapped on a roller coaster of chaotic and painful emotions.

-You may worry that you won’t be able to continue your fertility treatment during the pandemic.
-Or scared that you’ll never have a baby.
+You may scared that you’ll never have a baby.

 For many, infertility and pregnancy loss can be an isolating and scary experience that may lead to withdrawing into your own world.
 You might feel unable to ask for the support you need.